iainbx/tournament-results/README.md

 Each pairing is a tuple (id1, name1, id2, name2), giving the ID and name of the paired players.

-A typical use of the module to manage a tournament would look like the following.
+A typical use of the module, to manage a tournament, would look like the following on the command line.
 ```Shell
 vagrant@vagrant-ubuntu-trusty-32:/vagrant/tournament$ python
 Python 2.7.6 (default, Jun 22 2015, 18:00:18)